gitXite/handl_backend/README.md

 # Handl — Backend
 ## //IN PROGRESS//

-Backend repository for **Handl**, a full-stack collaborative shopping list web application.
+Backend repository for **Handl**, a full-stack web app that helps users create, manage, and share shopping lists in real time.
+Whether you're planning groceries solo or coordinating with family, HANDL keeps everything in sync across devices.

 ## ⚙️ Tech Stack